 In 2002, the Company signed a 30-year Master Franchise Agreement ("MFA") with Giant Tiger Stores Limited, granting it the exclusive right to open Giant Tiger stores in western Canada.
 In 2015, the MFA was amended to extend its term to July 31, 2040 and affirm the Company's exclusive right to open and operate Giant Tiger stores, subject to meeting a minimum store opening commitment.
-At January 31, 2020, the Company owns 46 Giant Tiger stores and is in compliance with the minimum store opening commitment.
 Under the agreement, Giant Tiger Stores Limited provides product sourcing, merchandising, systems and administration support in return for a royalty based on sales.
 The Company is responsible for opening, owning, operating and providing food buying and distribution services to these stores.
-On March 12, 2020, the Company entered into a definitive asset purchase agreement to sell 34 GT stores to Giant Tiger Stores Limited (the "GTSL Transaction").
-The MFA will terminate upon the closing of the GTSL Transaction (see below).
+See below.